This article is part of The Ascender, the Highrise platform for articles and resources.

 Other Coaching Styles

-In the coaching world, there are almost several styles a coach can use to bring about change in one's life.
+In the coaching world, there are several styles a coach can use to bring about change in one's life.
 Here are some additional coaching styles not mentioned in the above list:

 • Performance Coaching